Last Updated on August 13, 2022 by Jim Ferri

 By Jim Ferri

 The Oriente, as it’s called by Cubans, is the exotic-sounding eastern end of Cuba.
-It’s primary city is Santiago de Cuba, the 16th-century Spanish colonial capital that is the most African and musical city on the island, a fascinating place that’s as different from Havana as a cigarillo (or, as Cubans say, a cagarrillo) is from a cigarro or cagarro.
+It’s primary city is Santiago de Cuba, the 16th-century Spanish colonial capital.
+It’s the most African and musical city on the island.
+It’s as different from Havana as a cigarillo (or, as Cubans say, a cagarrillo) is from a cigarro or cagarro.

 In addition to its colonial pedigree, Santiago de Cuba is also renown for its role in two historic occurrences.